 Many hospital workers do not appropriately treat delirium, believing that the condition eventually goes away and besides, is part of hospital life.
 That attitude may worsen delirium.
 Dr. Inouye believes that 30 to 40 percent of delirium cases are preventable and could represent cost savings that could “solve our whole Medicare crisis.”
 While young doctors are now taught to recognize and appropriately treat delirium, older health care workers were taught that delirium had no real impact.

 “Even well-meaning doctors are doing damage without knowing it,” said Dr. E. Wesley Ely, a professor of medicine and critical care at Vanderbilt University School of Medicine.

 Dr. Inouye believes family members can make sure their loved ones are treated correctly: “Don’t let the doctors and nurses tell you this just happens in the hospital.
 Say, ‘This is not normal — this can be a medical emergency.’”

-Salvi, Schostok & Pritchard P.C. is a leading Illinois medical malpractice law firm with offices in Chicago and Waukegan.
+Salvi, Schostok & Pritchard P.C., is a leading Illinois medical malpractice law firm with offices in Chicago and Waukegan.
 The firm represents clients in matters involving emergency room errors, failure to diagnose, hospital negligence, physician error, birth injuries, surgical malpractice, anesthesia errors, organ puncture/perforation, post-operative and pre-operation malpractice and surgical complications.
 The firm’s success in medical negligence, personal injury and wrongful death cases features recoveries of more than $620 million on behalf of its clients, including more than 175 multimillion-dollar verdicts or settlements.
-To learn more about Salvi, Schostok & Pritchard P.C., call (847) 249-1227or use the firm’s online contact form.
+To learn more about Salvi, Schostok & Pritchard P.C., call the firm or use the firm’s online contact form.